Social Work & the Criminal Legal System

 Email: Dubosev1@southernct.edu

-Bio: Varsha Dubose is a Licensed Clinical Social Worker with over 10 years of practice experience in legal and mental health settings.
+About: Varsha Dubose is a Licensed Clinical Social Worker with over 10 years of practice experience and legal and mental health settings.
 Varsha is currently a doctoral student and teaching assistant at Southern Connecticut State University.
 Varsha has practical experience working with justice-involved veterans with significant mental health and substance use disorders.
 One of the theoretical approaches that Varsha is focusing her research on is critical race theory.
 Varsha is interested in addressing the intersections of racial oppression and social injustices that are prevalent in the United States judicial system.
-Varsha’s teaching interest are in areas related to veterans, race/oppression, mental health and substance use disorders within the criminal justice system.
+Varsha’s teaching interests are in areas related to veterans, race/oppression, mental health and substance use disorders within the criminal justice systems.

 Jennifer Erwin, Southern Illinois University Edwardsville

-ASSISTANT PROFESSOR, SOUTHERN ILLINOIS UNIVERSITY EDWARDSVILLE
+Assistant Professor, SOUTHERN ILLINOIS UNIVERSITY EDWARDSVILLE

 Email: jeerwin@siue.edu